-Associate Editor & Africa Editor - Financial Times
+- Associate Editor & Africa Editor - Financial Times

-Author of the award winning books 'The Growth Delusion' and 'Bending Adversity'
+- Author of the award winning books 'The Growth Delusion' and 'Bending Adversity'

-Leading authority and commentator on the business and economic landscapes in China, across Asia and globally
+- Leading authority and commentator on the business and economic landscapes in China, across Asia and globally

-As Asia Editor and the FT’s Tokyo Bureau Chief, David became known for his close-up knowledge of Africa, with a particular emphasis on Nigeria and South Africa and some of the continent’s more promising economies from Ethiopia and Rwanda to Kenya.
+David Pilling is an Associate Editor and the Africa Editor of the Financial Times.
+A popular choice as as speaker or moderator, he is known for his close-up knowledge of Africa, with a particular emphasis on Nigeria and South Africa and some of the continent’s more promising economies from Ethiopia and Rwanda to Kenya.
 He is also an expert on the fast-developing and geopolitically significant relationship between China and Africa.

-David crystallised his experience living and working in Japan in a widely acclaimed book about the country’s social and economic resilience: Bending Adversity: Japan and the Art of Survival.
+David crystallised his prior experience living and working in Japan in a widely acclaimed book about the country’s social and economic resilience: Bending Adversity: Japan and the Art of Survival.
 In many ways, Japan has foreshadowed the problems that have beset the west since the 2008 financial crisis and he argues that Japan may have more to teach us than has generally been recognised.
 In his view, the so-called “lost decades” may not have been quite so lost after all.

 David has had a long and distinguished career at the FT as a foreign correspondent, senior editor, and columnist, starting in 1990 in London on the international desk.
 From there he was posted to Santiago, Chile in 1993.
 Between 1994 and 1997 he was based in Buenos Aires, Argentina, before returning to London to become Deputy Editor of the comment and analysis section.
 Between 1999 and 2002, David was the global pharmaceuticals and biotechnology correspondent, covering topics from mega-pharmaceutical mergers to the scourge of AIDS in Africa and the scientific race to decode the human genome.
 In 2002, he moved to Japan for a seven-year stint as Tokyo Bureau Chief covering the Koizumi years, growing tensions with China and the burgeoning nationalism that was to lead to the rise of the Shinzo Abe.